 James Dimeas is a nationally-recognized, award-winning, DUI lawyer.
-James Dimeas has been handling DUI cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over 25 years.
+James Dimeas has been handling DUI cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over-27 years.
 Recently, the American Society of Legal Advocates named James Dimeas a “Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018.”
 James Dimeas has been recognized as a “Best DUI Attorney.”
-Expertise has named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
-The American Institute of Criminal Law Attorneys have recognized James Dimeas as a “10 Best Attorney for Client Satisfaction.”
-The National Trial Lawyers have named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
+Expertise named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
+The American Institute of Criminal Law Attorneys recognized James Dimeas as a “10 Best Attorney for Client Satisfaction.”
+The National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
+Attorney and Practice Magazine gave James Dimeas the “Top 10 Criminal Defense Attorney Award for Illinois.”
+The National Academy of Criminal Defense Attorneys gave James Dimeas the “Top 10 Attorney Award for the State of Illinois”.
 AVVO rates James Dimeas as “Superb”, the highest rating possible for any DUI lawyer in the United States.

 If you are being charged with a DUI in Chicago, Cook County, DuPage County, Kane County, or Lake County, you can contact James Dimeas anytime for a free and confidential consultation.
-You can always talk to James Dimeas by calling him at 847-807-7405.
+You can always speak to James Dimeas personally by calling him at 847-807-7405.